uncertainty-toolbox/uncertainty-toolbox/README.md

 ```
 This example computes [metrics](#metrics) for a vector of predicted values
 (`predictions`) and associated uncertainties (`predictions_std`, a vector of standard
-deviations), taken with respect to a corresponding set of observed values `y`.
+deviations), taken with respect to a corresponding set of ground truth values `y`.

 ## Metrics